ortus-docs/contentbox-docs/using/look-and-feel/active_theme.md

 # Active Theme

 When installing a CMS, one of the first steps you would normally take, is install a theme.
 We wanted to give you a head-start and give you a theme that gives you plenty of options to customize your site, colors, social media icons, and even a  hero style homepage.
-In ContentBox 3.1 ( about to be released ) we even updated Themes to have better documentation, so it's easier to get started with your theme.
+In ContentBox 3.1 we even updated Themes to have better documentation, so it's easier to get started with your theme.
 Let's see what the default theme can do for you.

 ## Theme Settings